CONTENT WARNING: Candid descriptions of physical violence and sexual assault follow.

 In their statements to the investigators, the women recounted past aggressive actions by Howerton against Mandadi: smashing her head into his car window, waving a gun in Mandadi’s face and trashing her dorm last September.

-2015 Smith County court records indicate that Howerton has previously been arrested on drug-related charges; his hometown of Tyler resides in Smith county.
+2015 Smith County court records indicate Howerton has previously been arrested on drug-related charges; his hometown of Tyler resides in Smith county.
 In the affidavit, multiple witnesses reference Howerton’s use and dealing of anabolic steroids.

-Suggs told the Rangers that Howerton admitted to being under the influence of anabolic steroids when he vandalized Mandadi’s room in September.
+Suggs told the Rangers Howerton admitted to being under the influence of anabolic steroids when he vandalized Mandadi’s room in September.

 Sharon Jones Schweitzer, assistant vice president for university communications, told the Trinitonian that, while the university was aware of Howerton’s previous actions, it was only after Mandadi died that Trinity realized the nature of Mandadi and Howerton’s relationship.